Print This Page

 Organic control: None needed.

 The cicada killer (another beneficial wasp) is a close relative of the mud dauber.
 It's OK to destroy mud dauber nests if holes are present.
 The holes indicate that the new adults have emerged.
 The mud nests are not reused.
+This information comes from the Dirt Doctor's Texas Bug Book, CLICK to purchase.

-Mud Dauber, Photos from Terry Hight
+Mud dauber photos from Terry Hight

 Search Library Topics Search Newspaper Columns